-Bone Plating Material
+Bone Plates Material

-The most commonly used plates are made of stainless steel which is strong, inexpensive and easy to machine in the manufacturing process.
+The most commonly used bone plates are made of stainless steel which is strong, inexpensive and easy to machine in the manufacturing process.
 However, stainless steel plates do not tolerate stress reversals very well.

 Titanium is material which is more biocompatible and allows for bending and shaping plates during surgery.

 But titanium is expensive and difficult to machine.
 Titanium is biologically more inert less likely to cause allergies than stainless steel, which contains nickel.
-It is quite likely that this material will become more commonly used in future.
+It is quite likely that this material will become more commonly used in the future.

 It is important to remember that plates and screws must be of the same material otherwise corrosion of the implants is likely to occur.

-Different Types of Orthopedic Plates
+Different Types of Orthopedic Bone Plates

 Dynamic Compression Plate

-In the first designs of bone plate the screw holes were round but with dynamic compression plate or DCP, there was an improvement in the design.
+In the first designs of the bone plate the screw holes were round but with dynamic compression plate or DCP, there was an improvement in the design.
 This plate has specially shaped screw holes which have an inclined plane at one end.

 When the screw is placed at this end of the hole and driven home, it slides down this plane, pulling the plate and causing compression of the bone fragments.

-Each screw hole in a plate is situated in a recess which is shaped to accommodate the rounded under surface of the screw head.
+Each screw hole in a plate is situated in a recess which is shaped to accommodate the rounded undersurface of the screw head.
 This has three benefits: